dmcfaddengalway/TomasGrinds/Command Line/commands.md

 deletes completely, as in gone gone, not to bin. gone. forever.

 ### sudo
-run as an admin, will be used for express and node and npm, try not to use too much
+run as an admin, will be used for express and node and npm, try not to use too much. will have to enter password

 ### clear
 clears screen for clean slate, can still scroll up